asyxui/PTDenoising/README.md

 then go to http://localhost:6006

 ## Use the GUI application
 The included GUI application allows users to denoise images of any size using the trained ONNX model.
 Users can load a noisy image, view the denoised result, and cycle through the noisy, denoised, and ground truth versions for visual comparison.
 Additionally, the BRISQUE quality metric is displayed to provide an objective measure of image quality before and after denoising.
-The application also supports saving the denoised result with a default filename, and includes basic zoom and pan functionality for inspecting image details.
+The application also supports saving the denoised result and includes basic zoom and pan functionality for inspecting image details.
 ```sh
 cd src
 python ./denoiser_gui.py